 Along with that, many Warehouse management systems come with multi-location tracking.
 Features like language, currencies and tax can help support international operations and fix accounting issues.

 Keep these features in mind while selecting a warehouse management system:

 Business Intelligence Integrations

 Take a look at the structure given below.
 It’s a structure of the project and technologies you could apply for development.

 The first thing that managers will see after logging into their accounts is the Home Page, which gives them a clear idea of the system workflow.
 As a Manager, you will find the following options in the main menu:

 Now let’s see and understand each feature and its functionalities in detail.
 Keep Reading!

 With the Contacts feature, you can easily find all the detailed information about your customers – their names, e-mails, phone numbers, billing and shipping addresses, website information and so on.
-All the information is saved within the WMS, making it easy for you to create the transactions quickly and carry on business efficiently.
-Not only does the system allow you to send the emails and view customer information, it also lets you easily create sales transactions for your customers.
+All the information is saved within the Warehouse Management System, making it easy for you to create transactions quickly and carry on business efficiently.
+Not only does the system allow you to send emails and view customer information, it also lets you easily create sales transactions for your customers.
 Below is the table showing you the information you can find under Contacts:

 You can access this feature by clicking on the “Items” option under the main menu.
 Items are the products or services which your company is delivering to the customers/clients and which can be purchased from the vendors in the business.
-Not only does the WMS let you view and operate the items, but it also lets you analyze the items in your WMS solution.
+Not only does the Warehouse Management System let you view and operate the items, but it also lets you analyze the items in your Warehouse Management System solution.
 Below is a well-structured table of the information you will find under this feature: